Contents

 - School vision statement

-- Governance self-assessment responses and evidence notes (Board Assurance Audit)
+- Governance self-assessment responses and evidence notes (Quality Standard)

-- School website URL and compliance scan results (Website Check, Website Assurance)
+- School website URL and compliance scan results (Website Check, Website Compliance)

 - Termly aggregate school data: attendance rates, exclusion numbers, staffing, budget, SIP progress, safeguarding (Headteacher Report)